-As a continuation of ENG 101, ENG 112 focuses on developing the student's abilities to develop, organize, and effectively support arguments by incorporating primary and secondary research.
+ENG 212 focuses on developing the student's abilities to develop, organize, and effectively support arguments by incorporating primary and secondary research.
 The course continues to strengthen the writing process and the oral and written rhetorical moves and grammatical elements relevant to research genres.
 Students will explore and analyze how language is used to achieve communicative goals common to academic writing in these papers, through in-class writing activities, lectures, discussions, digital fora, and homework assignments.
-This English course is a prerequisite to ENG 222, and counts as a General Education requirement at Alfaisal University.
+This English course serves as a prerequisite to all 300-level English courses, and counts toward partial fulfillment of the General Education requirements at Alfaisal University.